-(non-mandatory string) specifies authentication domain, the set of hosts on which authentication credentials are valid.
+(non-mandatory string) specifies the authentication domain, the set of hosts for which the authentication credentials are valid.
 It MUST be one of the strings described in Section 5.
 If the value is omitted, it is assumed to be the host part of the requested URI.